contextlogger/fnmatch-python/README.md

 ## Download

-For a pre-built self-signed SIS file see http://new.contextlogger.org/fnmatch-python/download/.
+For a pre-built self-signed SIS file see the [downloads page](http://new.contextlogger.org/fnmatch-python/download/).